Try: Ontario salmon licence non-resident ice fishing

 • Check whether a province-wide card or certificate changes the first purchase

-• Use the short-trip row before buying an annual licence for one visit
+• Check the short-trip row before buying an annual licence for one visit

-• Move to the province page when the trip gets more specific than standard freshwater planning
+• Check the province page when the trip gets more specific than standard freshwater planning

-This page is not trying to replace the province guides.
-It is the shortlist step between a broad cost question and a final province decision.
-Pick a few provinces, compare the entry totals and the extra setup, then open the province page that still looks like the best fit.
+This comparison is not trying to replace the province guides.
+It sits between a broad cost question and a final province decision.
+Pick a few provinces, compare the entry totals and the extra setup, then open the province page that still looks like the right fit.
+For province choice by species, access, season, and trip style, check the fishing spots guide before using this cost-and-setup comparison.

 Choose two to four provinces for the clearest side-by-side read.
 More provinces still works, but the table is easier to use when the shortlist is tight.